 National Hurricane Center

 Ed.
-Note- The National Hurricane Center is offering text advisories via email and Twitter with Facebook of daily tropical forecasts for the North Atlantic and Pacific waters in English and Spanish that appear just as they do on the daily updated pages of the NHC site.
+Note- The National Hurricane Center is offering advisories Twitter and Facebook of daily tropical forecasts for the North Atlantic and Pacific waters in English and Spanish that appear just as they do on the daily updated pages of the NHC site.
 This service offers the opportunity to receive hurricane advisory communication at a resonable enough cost to be used by any mariner at home and/or at sea.
 In addition, broadband services of live broadcasts via the internet and other services are being provided for better communication.
-See the PDF files linked below.Effective for 2012 the National Hurricane Center has daily updates for storm coverage via email, Twitter and Facebook.
-The Saffir Simpson Wind Scale has been updated and the famous "Cone of Death" has grown smaller.
+Special Note: The NHC is no longer offering Email Text Advisories.
+Alternate text email sources are being offered.
+See the PDF files and other links below.Effective for 2013 the National Hurricane Center has daily updates for storm coverage via Twitter and Facebook.
+New use of the Tropical Cyclone Update (TCU) replaces the Tropical Cyclone Position Estimate.
+The famous "Cone of Death" has grown smaller.
+The NHC will broadcast warnings for storms that have extra-tropical status.
+NHC is planning to extend the time covered by the NHC Tropical Weather Outlook (TWO) from 48 hours to 5 days.
+Probabilistic storm surge products will be available when a hurricane watch or warning is in effect for any portion of the United States coast.
 Read more in this National Hurricane Center PDF file.

 Links are available to the NHC Virtual Tour to see just where all this storm info comes from and a page titled "Receiving Forecasts at Sea" that provides all the methods for getting marine storm forcasts at sea, an excellent resource for any expedition yacht.